aksiazek/prog-sys/project/README.md

 Additional gathered statistics by stats_of_random:

 1. How many bytes were read from /dev/random (since the module was inserted).
-2. Which programs are currently using /dev/random.
+Stored in /proc/random/bytes_read .
-3. By specifing the flag -v, statistics on all 256 bytes that can be produced by the device will be displayed (i.e. how many times a 0 or 141 was produced).
-This can be used to check if /dev/random is truly random.
+2. Which programs are currently using /dev/random and how much have they read.

 DISCLAIMER: the module uses the GPL code of the TPE Linux Kernel Module, available at: